 Now that the groundwork has been laid, the clinician leads the client through sets of eye movements to reprocess the emotions.
-The client is asked to watch the therapist’s fingers move in front of him, darting his eyes side to side without moving his head.
+The client is asked to watch the therapist’s fingers move in front of them, darting their eyes side to side without moving their head.
 Sometimes other bilateral stimulation is used, such as hand taps or audio tones.

-Simultaneously, the client holds in his mind an image of the past trauma, the surrounding feelings he has about it, and any physical sensations in the body that go along with the memory.
+Simultaneously, the client holds in their mind an image of the past trauma, the surrounding feelings they have about it, and any physical sensations in the body that go along with the memory.

 This process helps the client move the traumatic memory from an improperly stored part of the brain to a short-term memory position where they can be reprocessed.
 While the thoughts reside in short-term memory, the bilateral eye movements allow the client’s brain to reprocess the information surrounding the event.